 # # #

-All Colorado estimates from the establishment and household surveys, including greater geographic detail, are available at: http://www.colmigateway.com.
-Estimates for all states and the nation are available at: http://www.bls.gov.
+All Colorado estimates from the establishment and household surveys, including greater geographic detail, are available on the Colorado LMI Gateway website.
+Estimates for all states and the nation are available at the Bureau of Labor Statistics.

 The May 2018 Colorado Employment Situation will be released at 8:00 AM on Friday, June 15, 2018.
-The full schedule of release dates for calendar year 2018 estimates is available at http://www.colmigateway.com.
+The full schedule of release dates for calendar year 2018 estimates is also available at the Colorado LMI Gateway.

 # # #